Head (film): Home media

-The film was released on September 18, 1986, on VHS, Beta, and Laserdisc.
-It was re-released on VHS on January 25, 1995.

-It was released on DVD twice: first as an individual release on June 12, 2000, then again on December 14, 2010, as part of the Criterion Collection box set America Lost and Found: The BBS Story.
+Head was released on videocassette by RCA/Columbia Pictures Home Video on September 19, 1986.
+The film was also released on Laserdisc, which reached number 7 on Billboard's Top Videodisks chart in December.
+In 1994, Rhino Records purchased The Monkees' video and audio catalog, including Head.
+According to Rhino's co-founder, Harold Bronson, the company purchased the rights from Rafelson and Schneider, who had recently acquired full ownership of the group's catalog, excluding TV distribution rights, in a settlement with Columbia Pictures' current owner Sony.
+Rhino Home Video released Head on VHS on January 25, 1995, and on DVD on July 21, 1998.

-It was released on Blu-ray twice: first on November 23, 2010, as part of America Lost and Found, then again on July 8, 2016, as part of The Monkees: The Complete TV Series Blu-ray box set.
+The film was released on Blu-ray by The Criterion Collection on November 23, 2010 as part of the America Lost and Found: The BBS Story box set.
+A DVD release of the box set followed on December 14.
+On July 8, 2016, Rhino released the film on Blu-ray as part of The Monkees: The Complete Series box set.

 Legacy

 Head has developed a cult following.
 Leonard Maltin describes it as "delightfully plotless" and "well worth seeing", giving the film 3 out of 4 stars.
-Head premiered on television across-the-board as a CBS Late Movie on December 30, 1974; the network rebroadcast the film on July 7, 1975.
-Cable TV took hold in 1981, when Head began periodic showings on Spotlight; Cinemax began airing the film in 1984.
-In the U.K., Channel 4 also aired it on British TV in 1986 and 1991.
-It was later shown regularly on Starz Cinema and in 2007, Turner Classic Movies featured the film as part of TCM Underground, showing the film unedited and in its original aspect ratio.
-It was released on video and Laserdisc by RCA/Columbia Pictures Home Video in September 1986, taking advantage of the group's 20th Anniversary, again on VHS and DVD by Rhino Entertainment in January 1995 and a third time on Blu-ray and DVD in November and December 2010, respectively, by the Criterion Collection, in a box set with other films from Rafelson.
-In honor of the Monkees' 50th anniversary, Rhino released the complete series on Blu-ray on July 8, 2016, with the film and deleted scenes.

 When asked by Rolling Stone magazine in March 2012 if he thought making Head was a mistake, Nesmith responded by saying that "by the time Head came out the Monkees were a pariah.
 There was no confusion about this.
 We were on the cosine of the line of approbation, from acceptance to rejection...and it was over.
 Head was a swan song.
 We wrote it with Jack and Bob...and we liked it.
 It was an authentic representation of a phenomenon we were a part of that was winding down.
 It was very far from suicide even though it may have looked like that.."

 They had their mind on other things; namely, financing Easy Rider (then called The Loners).
 They opened Head quietly, hoping that the film would balloon from word-of-mouth.
 It’s difficult to spread the word about a film that has no point.
 Regardless, the plan was not far-fetched: with unsquandered Monkees dough, Raybert backed Easy Rider and convinced a disdainful Columbia to distribute it.